Snapbrillia/plutus-pioneer-program-starter/README.md

-# A Snapbrillia Haskell/Plutus template on Gitpod (In-Progress)
+# A Snapbrillia Plutus Apps template on Gitpod (In-Progress)

-This is a Haskell/Plutus template environment on [Gitpod](https://www.gitpod.io/).
+This is a Plutus Apps template environment on [Gitpod](https://www.gitpod.io/).

 ## Next Steps